-Market adoption of building materials is not limited by demand.
-It is limited by what engineers can design quickly and defend with confidence.
-If a product is hard to spec into real project constraints, it gets replaced with a familiar default.
-Scaling adoption means removing design friction, not asking engineers to change how they work.
+Market adoption of building materials is not only limited by demand, it can also be limited by what engineers can design quickly and defend with confidence.
+If a product is harder to spec into real project constraints, it gets replaced with a familiar default.
+Scaling adoption means removing design friction, while not asking engineers to change how they work.

 Atlas Tube understood this better than most.
-As North America's largest producer of structural steel Hollow Structural Sections (HSS) and part of Zekelman Industries, the company holds a leading market share and has grown its business from a single location with $2 million to revenue to into a $2 billion industry leader.
+As North America's largest producer of structural steel Hollow Structural Sections (HSS) and part of Zekelman Industries, the company holds a leading market share and has grown its business from a single location with $2 million revenue to a multi-billion dollar manufacturer with six locations.
 But scale brought a different kind of challenge.
 At that level, simply selling more steel wasn't the answer.

-The real mandate, as Chief Marketing Officer Rick Sebok describes it, was to "shape the market by growing the total use of HSS."
+The real mandate, as Chief Marketing Officer Rick Sebok describes it, was to "expand and shape the market by growing the total use of HSS."

-That mandate became urgent as engineering teams faced tighter delivery timelines, fewer experienced engineers, and little tolerance for unfamiliar workflows.
-Under pressure, default design approaches won - even when better options existed.
+That mandate coincides with engineering teams facing increasingly tighter design timelines, fewer experienced engineers, and little tolerance for new workflows.
+Under pressure, default design approaches win - even if new or better options exist.
 For years, engineers told Atlas Tube the same thing: HSS offered clear performance advantages, but connection design was the bottleneck.

-Engineers usually don't learn connection design in school; they learn it on the job, under time pressure, and HSS connections are particularly complex.
-If Atlas Tube wanted to grow adoption of HSS, it needed to remove that friction at scale.
-Connection design was the constraint, and addressing it led Atlas Tube to partner with Calcs.com and build Connections Hub.
+Engineers usually don't learn connection design in school; they learn it on the job, under time pressure, and HSS connections can be particularly complex.
+If Atlas Tube wanted to grow adoption of HSS, it needed to remove that friction.
+Connection design was the constraint, and addressing it led Atlas Tube to add an engineering team to partner with Calcs.com and build HSS Connections HubTM.

-Atlas Tube evaluated several paths: build software in-house, maintain complex spreadsheets, partner with a traditional software vendor, or double down on education.
+Atlas Tube evaluated several paths: build software in-house, maintain complex spreadsheets, partner with traditional software vendors, or double down on education.
 Each introduced new risks.

 Building in-house would pull the team away from their core strengths and create a long-term development and maintenance burden.

-Traditional software vendors risked long timelines, rigid roadmaps, limited control over the final experience, and, critically, would require significant engineering input on top of high development costs.
-Education alone wouldn't scale to reach the thousands of engineers Atlas Tube needed to influence.
+Traditional software vendors risked long timelines and rigid roadmaps, and, critically, would require significant engineering input on top of high development costs.
+Education alone wouldn't scale to reach the thousands of engineers that Atlas Tube wanted to support.

 What Atlas Tube wanted was clear: engineer-led tools, speed, and credibility.
 "We didn't want engineers writing code.
-We wanted engineers designing tools without needing to code,” said Rick.
+We wanted engineers designing tools in a low to no-code environment,” said Rick.

 When Atlas Tube met Calcs.com in 2024, it became clear that Calcs.com was the partner they were looking for.
 What differentiated Calcs.com wasn't just collaboration, it was how the platform was architected.